FREQUENTLY ASKED QUESTIONS

 Having said that, I’m more than happy to discuss required shots, go through Pinterest boards or any ideas you may have.
 If you’ve got something particular you’d like to incorporate into your day, no matter how unusual you might think it will be, let me know, the more unusual the better!

 I aim to have your photos ready in a couple of weeks after the wedding.
 Ideally as a nice surprise for when you get back from your honeymoon.
-Some times of the year are busier than others so the turnaround time can be longer – if it is, I’ll keep you informed.
+As the wedding season goes on, lead times for processing get longer and it’s usually an average of 3-4 weeks by August / September.

 When the photos are ready, I will send a link to your on-line gallery & a link to download the hi res digital files.
-I will also get your preview book printed.
-This usually takes a couple of weeks and as soon as it’s ready, it’ll get sent out to you along with a USB stick with all the hi res digital files on.
+I will post out a USB stick with all the hi res digital files on in the following week.